altocodenl/tagaway/readme.md

 Mono
    - client: check if `_blank` breaks flows after oauth
-   - client: border-radius
+   - client: hide tag/untag slider, when button is green consider it as an untagging, onhover of the title activate onhover of the button
    - server: ignore invalids in consistency
-   - server: format errors with jpgs?
-   - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
-   - client: hide tag/untag slider, when button is green consider it as an untagging, onhover of the title activate onhover of the button
    - client: fix case where uploading all invalid files does not result in finish
    - client: fix case where alreadyUploaded/repeated is too eager to send the complete operation
    - client: cannot go back from view pics to other views because of URL change